doki-nordic/fw-nrfconnect-nrf/scripts/west_commands/sbom/README.rst

 It provides a list of used licenses for an application build or the specific files.

 .. note::
-    Generating list of licenses from an application build is experimental.
+    Generating a list of licenses from an application build is experimental.
     The accuracy of detection is constantly verified.
     Both implementation and usage may change in the future.